'Back to nature' camping

 Some campgrounds have fireplaces with barbecue plates.
 Where fireplaces are featured, they may be shared-use and they must not be used during seasonal fire ban periods.

 Campers' own liquid or gas fuel barbecues and stoves can be used at any campground unless there is a total fire ban (see Emergency WA).
-They are subject to same restrictions as campfires: they must not be used at any campground, or at any time, when campfires are not permitted.

 See 'campfires and firewood' for essential infromation on fire safety and regulations.